 The Ontario Veterinary College offered 3 elective courses related to planetary health in the past academic year.
 For students in Phase 3 of the DVM program, VETM4530 Health Management III consists of several elective modules of which students are required to choose two for credit with the option of auditing any number of additional modules.
 One Health is offered as an elective module within this course, in which "emphasis is directed towards developing the skills, knowledge, and attitudes that will permit the entry-level veterinarian to recognize the interconnections between human, animal and environmental health, to work with other disciplinary specialists to advise on and develop solutions to complex health challenges, and to acknowledge the various roles that veterinarians may play in public health, agricultural production, conservation and more."
 Phase 4 of the DVM program consists primarily of clinical rotations.
-In the previous academic year, students had the opportunity to enroll in a one week One Health rotation, and a two-week field-based Ecosystem Health rotation.
+In the previous academic year, students had the opportunity to enroll in a two week Public Veterinary Medicine rotation, and a two-week field-based Ecosystem Health rotation.
 These rotations focus on case studies that expose students to complex issues at the intersection of human, animal, and environmental health.
-Many examples explored connect animal health issues to a changing environment.

-Curriculum: Health Effects of Climate Change
+Many examples explored connect animal health issues to a changing environment, such as wildfires, algal blooms, and emerging disease.
+Curriculum: Health Effects of Climate Change 1.2.
+Does your veterinary school curriculum address the relationship between increasing temperatures and animal health?
+This subject was addressed in depth by the core curriculum.
+(3 points) This subject was moderately addressed by the core curriculum.
+(2 points) This subject was addressed briefly in the core curriculum, or in any depth by other non-core learning experiences (e.g., elective coursework).
+(1 point) 2 This topic was not covered.
+(0 points) Score Assigned: